infinity0/msg-notes/appendix/05-hybrid.rst

 reached.
 This is why adding only accepted packets into our CH is better than also adding rejected packets too - the CH also "commits" to which packets we accepted.
-If we also added rejected packets here, we could have some failure modes where members accepted different proposals yet still have the same CH.
+If we also added rejected packets here, we could have some failure modes where members accepted the same proposals yet have different CH values.

 To clarify, what this scheme does is to allow the protocol to work succesfully under *innocent* race conditions caused by asynchronity and partial visibility.